openai/requests-for-research/README.md

 practitioners to hone their skills.
 Many will require inventing new ideas.

+Also check out our new list: [Requests for Research 2.0](https://blog.openai.com/requests-for-research-2/)

 ## If you've solved a problem

 Please write up the problem in a Gist or paper, and open a pull